We do mortgage pre-approvals. Want one?

 4. Plan to Move to a New State

 Now, it’s time to start planning.
-Use your mortgage pre-approval to work out your budget, break down your housing must-haves, and focus on a specific neighborhood for your home search.
+Use your mortgage pre-approval to work out your budget, create a list of housing must-haves, and focus on specific neighborhoods for your search.

 Know what’s affordable

-There are a lot of costs that go into moving — not to mention buying a house.
-Take some time to break it all down to make sure you have enough saved up.
+Moving involves many costs, in addition to buying a house.
+Take some time to account for all of these costs to make sure you have enough saved.

-• Travel to and from your new city before you buy and during the move
+• Travel to and from your new city before and during the move

-• Any décor or furniture your new home will need
+• Décor or furniture for your new home

-• Any relocation assistance or reimbursement your employer might offer you
+• Any relocation assistance or reimbursement from your employer

 List your home preferences

-Start thinking about what you want in a home.
-Keep in mind your reasons for moving and use that to help determine your must-haves and nice-to-haves.
+Begin thinking about what you want in a home.
+Use your reason for moving to help determine your must-haves and nice-to-haves.

 • Whether you want a one- or two-story home

-• Other features you might want, like a garage, patio, pool, or fireplace
+• Additional features, such as a garage, patio, pool, or fireplace

-Don’t forget to think of your future selves when making this list.
-What will you want or need five years from now?
-If you’re planning to have children or adopt a pet down the road, make sure to consider their future needs as well.
+Think about your future needs when making this list.
+If you plan to have children or adopt a pet in the future, consider their needs as well.

 Imagine your ideal neighborhood